codeigniter4/CodeIgniter4/user_guide_src/source/libraries/validation.rst

 errors.
 To provide default error messages for your custom rules, you may place them in **app/Language/en/Validation.php** (and/or corresponding folder of locale you use in place of ``en``).
-Also, in case you want to use some other language string file in place of the default **Validation.php**, you may provide error messages by accepting an ``&$error`` variable by reference in the second (or, in case your rule needs to work with parameters, as cescribed below – the fourth) parameter:
+Also, in case you want to use some other language string file in place of the default **Validation.php**, you may provide error messages by accepting an ``&$error`` variable by reference in the second (or, in case your rule needs to work with parameters, as described below – the fourth) parameter:

 .. literalinclude:: validation/035.php